Locomotive, any of various self-propelled vehicles used for hauling railroad cars on tracks.

 The power-to-weight ratios obtainable with electric traction units had been greatly increased by the end of World War II.
 Reduction in the bulk of on-board electric apparatus and motors, coupled in the latter with a simultaneous rise in attainable power output, enabled Swiss production for the Bern-Lötschberg-Simplon Railway in 1944 of a 4,000-horsepower locomotive weighing only 80,000 kg (176,370 pounds).
 Its four axles were all motored.
 There was no longer need of nonmotorized axles to keep weight on each wheel-set within limits acceptable by the track.

 By 1960 the electric industry was producing transformer and rectifier packages slim enough to fit under the frames of a motored urban rapid-transit car, thereby making almost its entire body available for passenger seating.
 This helped to accelerate and expand the industrialized world’s electrification of metropolitan railway networks for operation by self-powered train-sets (i.e., with some or all vehicles motored).
 A virtue of the self-powered train-set principle is its easy adaptation to peaks of traffic demand.
 When two or more sets are coupled, the additional sets have the extra needed traction power.
 With both electric and diesel traction it is simple to interconnect electrically the power and braking controls of all the train-sets so that the train they form can be driven from a single cab.
-Because of this facility such train-sets are&lt widely known as multiple-units.
+Because of this facility such train-sets are widely known as multiple-units.
 Modern multiple-units are increasingly fitted with automatic couplers that combine a draft function with connection of all power, braking, and other control circuits between two train-sets; this is achieved by automatic engagement, when couplers interlock, of a nest of electric contacts built into each coupler head.

 From about 1960 major advances in electric traction accrued from the application of electronics.
 Particularly significant was the perfection of the semiconductor thyristor, or “chopper,” control of current supply to motors.
 The thyristor—a rapid-action, high-power switch with which the “on” and “off” periods of each cycle can be fractionally varied—achieved smoothly graduated application of voltage to traction motors.
 Besides eliminating wear-prone parts and greatly improving an electric traction unit’s adhesion, thyristor control also reduced current consumption.